-As a woman confronting the injustices of her era, Kollwitz radically asserted the female point of view as a necessary and powerful agent for change.
-Unflinching in her pursuit of raw emotional honesty, she continually reworked her central themes of motherhood, grief, and revolt from one work to the next.
+As a woman confronting the injustices of her era, Kollwitz radically asserted a female point of view as a necessary and powerful agent for change.
+Unflinching in her pursuit of raw emotional honesty, she continually reworked her central themes of motherhood, grief, and resistance from one work to the next.
 Her drive was fueled by a bold ambition for herself as an artist and a dedication to bringing visibility to women and the working class.
 Figura explains, "Kollwitz forged an art of compassion and social conscience that resonates as powerfully today as it did in her lifetime, and this exhibition aims to reintroduce her at a moment when her commitment to social and political change is of renewed, even urgent, relevance."

-Among the pivotal works in the exhibition will be Kollwitz's iconic etching Woman with Dead Child (1903), accompanied by a revelatory sequence of studies, state proofs, and handcolored working proofs that chart the artist's process of conceiving and reconceiving its composition.
+Among the pivotal works in the exhibition are Kollwitz's iconic etching Woman with Dead Child (1903), accompanied by a revelatory sequence of studies, state proofs, and handcolored working proofs that chart the artist's process of conceiving and reconceiving its composition.
 During a period when childhood mortality was a devastating reality, Kollwitz

-11 West 53 Street New York, NY 10019 used the traditional Christian subject of the Pietà as a point of departure to reflect upon the theme of mothers grieving the loss of their children.
-Other highlights of the exhibition will include works such as Peasants' War (1902-08), a print cycle that drew attention to the struggles of the working class, and War (1921-22, published 1923), a portfolio of seven woodcuts spotlighting the trauma of war from the point of view of those left behind-parents, widows, and children.
+11 West 53 Street New York, NY 10019 used the traditional Christian subject of the Pietà as a point of departure in her images of a mother grieving the loss of a child.
+Other highlights of the exhibition include Peasants' War (1902-08), a print cycle that drew attention to the struggles of the working class, and War (1921-22, published 1923), a portfolio of seven woodcuts memorializing the anguish of World War I from the point of view of those left behind-parents, widows, and children.

-Together with the loans of many extraordinary drawings and unique prints that have rarely, if ever, been exhibited in New York, the exhibition will feature several important works from MoMA's collection, including, most notably, Self-portrait en face (1904).
+Together with the loans of many extraordinary drawings and unique prints that have rarely, if ever, been exhibited in New York, the exhibition features several important works from MoMA's collection, including, most notably, Self-portrait en face (1904).
 One of the most remarkable self-portraits made in the early years of the 20th century, it was acquired jointly by The Museum of Modern Art and Neue Galerie in 2021.
 Käthe Kollwitz and its accompanying major publication will explore the artist's legacy and her place in an expanded narrative of modernism.